mmesh/.github/CONTRIBUTING.md

 It is a best practice to keep your changes as logically grouped as possible within individual commits.
 There is no limit to the number of commits any single pull request may have, and many contributors find it easier to review changes that are split across multiple commits.

 A `Signed-off-by` trailer must be added at the end of the commit message.
-This way you, the commiter, certify that you have the rights to submit the work under the project’s license and agree to the [Developer Certificate of Origin (DCO)](#developer-certificate-of-origin-dco).
+This way you, the committer, certify that you have the rights to submit the work under the project’s license and agree to the [Developer Certificate of Origin (DCO)](#developer-certificate-of-origin-dco).

 Also note that commits messages must follow our [commit message guidelines](#commit-message-guidelines).